GliderToolsCommunity/GliderTools/README.rst

 How you can contribute
 ----------------------
-- Join the community by introducing yourself here: https://github.com/GliderToolsCommunity/GliderTools/discussions/47 (no need to be a Python or Git guru!
+- Join the community by introducing yourself `here <https://github.com/GliderToolsCommunity/GliderTools/discussions/47>`_ (no need to be a Python or Git guru!
 Just say what you are working with and join the discussion)
 - Error reporting with using GitLab (https://github.com/GliderToolsCommunity/GliderTools/issues/new).
 Please copy the entire error message (even if it's long).
 - Detailed error reporting so users know where the fault lies.
-- Oxygen processing is rudimentary so far but we are on it and happy to get your support (https://github.com/GliderToolsCommunity/GliderTools/discussions/74)
+- Oxygen processing is rudimentary so far but we are on it and happy to get your support `here <https://github.com/GliderToolsCommunity/GliderTools/discussions/74>`_

-For contributing follow the instructions here: https://glidertools.readthedocs.io/en/latest/contributing.html
+For contributing follow the `instructions <https://glidertools.readthedocs.io/en/latest/contributing.html>`_

 Acknowledgements
 ----------------